PejLab/bln/README.md

-An implementation of the binomial-logit-normal distribution in R. BLN can be used as a generative model for Allelic expression data.
-See our [preprint](https://www.biorxiv.org/content/biorxiv/early/2019/05/09/632794.full.pdf) for derivations and use.
+An implementation of the binomial-logit-normal distribution in R. BLN is an interpretable way to model overdispersed count data.

+BLN can be used as a generative model for Allelic expression data.
+See and cite our [paper](https://science.sciencemag.org/content/366/6463/351.abstract) for derivations and use.

 ## Installation